A LOCAL View of the Polynomial Hierarchy: Discussion

 \subparagraph*{Measuring locality.}

 Within the \textsc{local} model, \kl{round-time} complexity is certainly the most natural and widely studied measure of locality.
 It tells us the radius up to which each \kl{node} must see in order to solve a given problem.
-But, as pointed out by Feuilloley~\cite{DBLP:journals/dmtcs/Feuilloley21}, if we require the radius to be constant, and compensate for this by introducing nondeterminism, then \kl{certificate} size becomes a natural measure of locality.
+But, as pointed out by Feuilloley~\cite[\S\,4.4]{DBLP:journals/dmtcs/Feuilloley21}, if we require the radius to be constant, and compensate for this by introducing nondeterminism, then \kl{certificate} size becomes a natural measure of locality.
 Intuitively, \kl{certificate} size tells us how much global information about the \kl{graph} each \kl{node} must receive from the prover~(\kl(certificate){Eve}) in order to \kl{verify} a given \kl(graph){property}.
-Now, if we go one step further and additionally restrict the size of \kl{certificates} to depend only on a constant-radius \kl{neighborhood} of the \kl{nodes}, and compensate for this in turn by introducing quantifier alternation, then the level of alternation arguably becomes our new measure of locality.
+Now, if we go one step further and additionally require \kl{certificate} size to depend only on a \kl{node}'s constant-radius \kl{neighborhood}, and compensate for this in turn by introducing quantifier alternation, then the level of alternation arguably becomes our new measure of locality.
 Its meaning is more abstract, as it represents the number of moves in a two-player game, but the longer the game, the more global information the two players can prove or disprove.